ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin/leveraging-android-databinding-with-kotlin.md

 ### ObservableViewModel

-^
-In order to create bindable properties on our view model, our view model must in turn be an observable class, by looking into the implementation of BaseObservable, we can see what is necessary to fulfil this contract.
+^ - Create bindable VM properties by extending from Observable interface.

 ---